HL7 Lab Interfaces

 When a practice uses an EHR, a lab interface is the piece of software that allows one system to talk to another system.
 A laboratory interface can be either uni-directional (allowing the lab to report the lab data directly to the EHR) or bi-directional (allowing the clinician to order the lab encounter and receive the reported data electronically in the EHR).
 In the case of uni-directional interfaces, the clinician must still order the lab encounter using a paper requisition.
 With a bi-directional interface, the entire process is electronic, from the moment that the lab encounter is ordered to the time that the result appears in the patient’s electronic record.

 Most practices deal with more than one laboratory, including local hospitals and private or state lab facilities.
 This results in a need for multiple interfaces, which are uni- or bi-directional.
 However, there is no such thing as a unified software that will work for all the labs.

-Microwize offers uni- and bi-directional lab interfaces with most commercial laboratories.
-Here at Microwize, we know how important lab interfaces are for clinicians.
+Microwize offers uni- and bi-directional interfaces with most commercial laboratories including Quest Diagnostics, LabCorp, and BioReference Laboratories Inc. We also offer interfaces with local lab companies and hospitals.
+Here at Microwize, we know how important interfaces are for clinicians.
 Microwize will diligently control the project management from the moment of the request to the delivery and testing.
-It is proven that lab interfaces are great time and money savers for the practice, the lab and the patient.
-Microwize always finds the labs are more than happy to invest in the cost of the lab interfaces.
+It is proven that integration saves time and money for the practice, the lab, and the patient.
+Lab companies are generally more than happy to invest in the cost of the lab interfaces.